Police officer jumps off overpass to save boy's life in daring New York rescue

-WHITE PLAINS, NY — Police officer Jessie Ferreira Cavallo said she was on her way to work Friday afternoon when she saw a boy climb up over a guardrail and jump several feet from an overpass onto concrete below.
+WHITE PLAINS, N.Y. — A 12-year-old boy is recovering and remains hospitalized days after he jumped several feet from an overpass and a police officer jumped to help him Friday.

-"Everything happened so fast and I think my adrenaline was pumping so high," she said.
-"He just climbed up and jumped off."
+"Everything happened so fast and I think my adrenaline was pumping so high" said police Officer Jessie Ferreira Cavallo, of the Hastings-on-Hudson, N.Y., police department over the weekend.

+Ferreira, who was on her way to work in the village, was one of a few passers-by to stop to help.
+She said she jumped after the boy and helped him after he was unresponsive on the ground.

-Ferreira Cavallo, with the Hastings-on-Hudson, N.Y., department, said she immediately parked her car on the shoulder, stuffed her pockets with first-aid materials from her car and then jumped after the boy, who she said looked like a young teenager.
+Ferreira said she immediately parked her car on the shoulder, stuffed her pockets with first-aid materials from her car and then jumped after the boy, who she said looked like a young teenager.

 She said another woman, in a military uniform, also stopped to help.